RRCA Guidelines on Headphones in Events

 Event organizers should consult with their permitting entity, as many municipalities prohibit dogs/pets, leashed or unleashed, from being allowed in events or on city property utilized as common space for the event (start/finish areas).
 Event organizers should do as much as possible to enforce a "no dogs/pets allowed" policy, especially if it is required in the event permit.

-If event organizers wish to have a dog run event, they should require anyone running in a dog run to sign a highly specific waiver that clear states the participant takes personal responsibility for their dog and assume all responsibility for any legal claims that may arise from the actions of their dog.
+If event organizers wish to have a dog run event, they should require anyone running in a dog run to sign a highly specific waiver that clearly states the participant takes personal responsibility for their dog and assumes all responsibility for any legal claims that may arise from the actions of their dog.
 Under no circumstance should young children (age 12 year old or younger) be allowed to participate in a dog run organized by an RRCA member.